-While using a web-based application, a browser and internet access are the only basic requirements.
+While using a web-based application, a browser, and internet access are the only basic requirements.
 But, to use a desktop app, installing it on the device is a must.
-And, for the successful installation, aspects such as Operating system, RAM, processor, GUI, ROM, and many more are analyzed.
+And for the successful installation, aspects such as Operating system, RAM, processor, GUI, ROM, and many more are analyzed.
 Therefore, it makes the desktop app a little a bit expensive.
-Moreover, it is difficult to switch between systems to complete the work, as it is native to a single OS and can’t be accessed on any other system.
+Moreover, switching between systems to complete the work is difficult, as it is native to a single OS and can’t be accessed on any other system.

-Downloading a new file whenever an update is available is sometimes a hectic piece of work, as you have to wait for its compatibility check, installation, and then rebooting the system for successful configuration.
+Downloading a new file whenever an update is available is sometimes hectic work, as you have to wait for its compatibility check, installation, and then reboot the system for successful configuration.
 In addition, it also consumes more space and processing cores, which can degrade the performance due to a shortage of resources.

-Web Application and Desktop Application both are heavily selected from small to large scale organizations, as per their need and budget.
+Small to large-scale organizations heavily select between Web Applications and desktop Applications according to their needs and budgets.
 Both these solutions have their advantages and disadvantages.
 However, desktop-based software is being considered for internal use in enterprises, and web-based apps are mostly preferred for users at remote locations.
 It depends upon your requirements.

-Before finalizing any application, you must consult with an IT company, such as Positiwise, as experts can easily tailor software according to business requisites.
+Before finalizing any application, you must consult with an IT company, such as Positiwise, as experts can easily tailor software according to business requirements.

 Jemin Desai is Chief Marketing Officer at Positiwise Software Pvt Ltd, he is responsible for creating and accelerating the company’s marketing strategy and brand recognition across the globe.
 He has more than 20 years of experience in senior marketing roles at the Inc. 5000 Fastest-Growing Private Companies.